Arkounay/ux-collection/README.md

 - **add_wrapper_class**: The class used on the add button wrapper (default "mb-3")
 - **add_class**: The class used on the add button (default "btn btn-outline-secondary collection-add")
 - **insert_class**: The class used on the insert button (default "btn btn-outline-secondary btn-collection-insert collection-add")
-- **position_selector**: If a dom selector is specified and it's targetting an input that is located inside a collection item, it will change this input's value and insert its current position (starting from 0) instead of changing the input's name.
+- **position_selector**: If a dom selector is specified and it's targetting an input that is located inside a collection item, it will change this input's value and insert its current position (starting from 0) instead of changing the input's name. (ex: `'.position'`)
 - **min**: The number of minimum items within the collection.
 When a collection has `allow_add` set to `true` and has less items than `min` upon creation, empty items will be added and the remove button will remain hidden until more items are created. (default 1)
 - **max**: The number of maximum items within the collection.
 When the collection reaches the maximum number of items, the add button will be hidden. (default null - no limit)